What we know about the Nashville school shooter Audrey Hale

 Officers entered the building and began clearing the building, police said.

-While clearing the building, officers heard shots fired on the second level and moved to the second floor common area where they encountered Hale, police said.
+While clearing the building, officers heard shots fired on the second level and moved to the second floor common area where they encountered Hale, fatally shooting the assailant, police said.

+Bodycam footage, released on Tuesday morning, captured the officers searching for the shooter in the school.

+The officers move from classroom to classroom, clearing each room while searching for the assailant, as sirens emergency alarms ring out overheard.

 Monday’s tragedy unfolded over roughly 14 minutes.